sumitpatel93/fabric-landregistration/README.md

    ```bash
    curl https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 1.4.0 1.4.0 -d -s
    ```
-5.The folder will container below mentioned binaries, so now your bin folder is  updated with the required binaries for the network.
+5. The folder will container below mentioned binaries, so now your bin folder is  updated with the required binaries for the network.
    a. configtxgen
    b. configtxlator
    c. cryptogen